Colombian rock: Metal Medallo and ultra metal

 Along eighties it emerged one of the most representatives Colombian Underground metal scenes known as "Metal Medallo", this one arose in Medellín, creating a representative kind of local metal known as ultra metal (Extreme metal music).

 This musical scene was characterized by gathering several genres of metal music such as death metal, thrash metal, black metal, and so on; the most representatives bands of this world-class scene were Parabellum, Masacre and Reencarnacion, among others.
 This metal scene was widely known in this decade in Europe, particularly in Sweden, Norway, Finland and Germany, even Parabellum and Reencarnacion influenced the Early Norwegian black metal scene, moreover was and is broadly known in Japan and North America.
 Nowadays, this Colombian scene is respected in several countries particularly in underground and old school scenes.

 Colombian indie and alternative rock

 Since 2005, Colombia has seen a growth of new punk rock, pop punk, and alternative rock bands.
-Despite the problems of gaining radio play, bands like Blunt, Tres De Corazon, The Mills, The Hall Effect, Don Tetto, Area 12, Donna Joe Radio, Cygnus, Zarco, Stayway, The Radio Flyer, the Ghetto Muppets, Proper Strangers (based in the United Kingdom) are starting to become more popular.
+Despite the problems of gaining radio play, bands like Blunt, Tres De Corazon, The Mills, The Hall Effect, Don Tetto, Area 12, Donna Joe Radio, Cygnus, Zarco, Stayway, The Radio Flyer, the Ghetto Muppets, Las Áñez, Proper Strangers (based in the United Kingdom) are starting to become more popular.

 Internationally, artists such as The Monas and Locos por Juana (based in Miami) recently nominated to a Grammy award, and Intrudia (based in Texas) have gained notoriety and represent the Colombian Rock in the United States.